vehere-ccuMaksym/fe-candle/README.md

     - Transform candle API responses using `ArrAPItoChartData`.
     - Subscribe to WebSocket via `sendJsonMessage({ type: "subscribe", pair, stream })`.
     - Update local state on incoming `lastJsonMessage` values.
-  - Notes:
-    - Imports `Activity` from `"react"` in the current source; React does not export `Activity` by default.
-Tests add a minimal `Activity` mock.
-Consider replacing this import with a local `Activity` component or removing the named import.

 - `src/components/CandleChart/CandleChart.tsx`
   - Uses: `react-google-charts`'s `Chart` component.